How to Add Smart Features to Your Old Car With These 10 DIY Projects

 Designed for rear passengers to watch movies, this Pi-powered car entertainment system was built by YouTuber Chad Runyon.
 The whole system is powered by the car’s battery, but a backup battery is used to safely shutdown the Pi once the engine is switched off.

 YouTube channel sentdex installed a Raspberry Pi into their car and uses it as a car computer.
 Not only does the Pi boot into its GUI interface, but it connects to the car and shows detailed statics from the engine such as air intake and fuel consumption.

 This project does involve connecting the Pi to your car’s onboard diagnostics port, but the 15-minute long video goes into great detail about how this works, and things to look out for.

 While complex, this project is easier than you may think, as the car’s interface is connected to the Pi using a diagnostics to USB cable, which is explained in the tutorial.

 DIY Your Dream Car With These Projects

 These projects show just how much potential there is when combining your car with simple electronics.
-While you should be careful not to tamper with mechanical engine components, or fuel or braking systems, there’s practically no limit to what you can achieve.
+While you should be careful not to tamper with mechanical engine components, or fuel or braking systems (else you might need to use a service to help you fix issues), there’s practically no limit to what you can achieve.